grotius-cnc/stable/README.md

 Or install with Synaptic Package Manager

-How i installed a brand new pc today :
+How i installed a brand new pc today 15 September 2018 :
 Burn and install the iso cd debian stretch 64 bit : http://www.linuxcnc.org/testing-stretch-rtpreempt/linuxcnc-stretch-uspace-amd64-r11.iso

 terminal :